lngtai001/HATZA-Consulting/README.md

 # HATZA-Consulting
-Consulting web app for HATZA Consulting
+Consulting web app for HATZA Consulting.
 This Project is created with Angular JS, Bootstrap and Firebase